Collaborative Chinese Text Recognition with Personalized Federated Learning: Related Work

 \subsection{Personalized Federated Learning}

-To address the non-iid issue, personalized federated learning (pFL) is proposed, which allows different clients to obtain personalized models instead of a unified global model.
-Motivated by multi-task learning~\cite{caruana1997multitask}, \cite{DBLP:conf/nips/SmithCST17} proposes MOCHA using a primal-dual optimization method. pFedAvg \cite{fallah2020personalized} uses a meta-learning approach to learn a good initial global model that performs well on each client. pFedMe~\cite{DBLP:conf/nips/DinhTN20} and Ditto~\cite{li2021ditto} decouple personalized model optimization from the global model learning by adding regularization.
+The purpose of Federated Learning~\cite{mcmahan2017communication} is to enable multiple clients to jointly model without sharing raw private data.
+Personalized federated learning (pFL) is proposed to address the non-iid issue, which allows different clients to obtain personalized models instead of a unified global model.
+Motivated by multi-task learning~\cite{caruana1997multitask}, \cite{DBLP:conf/nips/SmithCST17} proposes MOCHA using a primal-dual optimization method. pFedAvg \cite{fallah2020personalized} uses a meta-learning approach to learn a good initial global model that performs well on each client. pFedMe~\cite{DBLP:conf/nips/DinhTN20} and Ditto~\cite{li2021ditto} decouple personalized model optimization from global model learning by adding regularization.
 FedAMP \cite{huang2021personalized} proposes attentive message passing to facilitate similar clients to collaborate more.
 FedFomo~\cite{DBLP:conf/iclr/ZhangSFYA21} calculates the optimal weighted combination of local models as a personalized federated update.
 FedALA~\cite{zhang2022fedala} adaptively selects global model parameters for local model initialization through local training.
 The above works use a single network to learn general and personalized knowledge at the same time.
-There are also some works that try to separate personalized parameters from the network for local knowledge learning, and only share the non-personalized part of the models to the server during federated learning. \cite{DBLP:journals/corr/abs-1912-00818,DBLP:conf/icml/CollinsHMS21} proposes a base + personalization layer approach, the personalization layer (the last few layers of the network) always stays locally on the client.
+There are also some works that try to separate personalized parameters from the network for local knowledge learning, and only share the non-personalized part of the models to the server during federated learning. \cite{DBLP:journals/corr/abs-1912-00818,DBLP:conf/icml/CollinsHMS21} proposes a base + personalization layer approach, the personalization layer always stays locally on the client.
 LG-FedAvg \cite{liang2020think} uses lower layers as local encoders which are subsequently connected to a global classifier.